alinex/node-monitor-sensor/README.md

 Status
 -------------------------------------------------
+Each sensor will automatically fail if an timeout occurred.
+Else the defined checks will be used.

 Most checks will collect different values which may be used to specify the status.
 Therefore you may write a rule for `fail` or `warn` status in logical form, use a simple expression syntax: